 Around the same time, the state of Rhode Island was re-examining its educational system.
 Dennis and Elliot proposed a design – a bold new school dedicated to educating one student at a time -- the Metropolitan Regional Career and Technical Center (“The Met”), the very first Big Picture Learning school.
 The first Met class graduated in 2000 with a 96% graduation rate.
 Ninety-eight percent of its graduates were admitted to postsecondary institutions, receiving over $500,000 in scholarships to help fund their college dreams.

 Clearly, Big Picture worked.
 With these ground-breaking successes came national attention.
 In 2001, the Bill and Melinda Gates Foundation announced that the Met was its favorite high school in America, and that the U.S. needed more schools like it, providing Big Picture Learning with a large grant to replicate its design nationwide.
 In 2003, after the continued success of Big Picture schools, the foundation pledged a second grant to launch of even more schools.
-By 2010, the President of the United States was lauding the Met and schools like it as engaging and relevant models of innovation worth replicating.
+By 2010, the President Obama was lauding the Met and schools like it as engaging and relevant models of innovation worth replicating.